jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-1-deployment-methods-travisci.md

 ### Previous Issues

-In an older version of the Travis `xenial` distribution used to build the project, there was an additional dependency I needed to include.
-The `hugo-coder` requires to be built with Hugo Extended (notice how this is the version defined in the previous section) since it requires Sass/SCSS support.
+In a previous version of `hugo` I used, there was an additional dependency I needed to include.
+The `hugo-coder` theme requires to be built with Hugo Extended since it requires Sass/SCSS support.

-This required a library which was not included in the distribution in the past.
-On the plus side - Travis allows us to define some more steps which you can see below.
+For this particular Hugo Extended version, it required a library which was not included in the build server distribution in the past.
+On the plus side - Travis allows us to define additional build steps to ensure all required libraries are on the build server beforehand.

 ```yml
 before_install: